SomeGuyCalledBru/same-old-boring-crypto-sniper/README.md

 cronos_mainnet: crodex, photonswap, cronical, cronoswap
 moonbeam_mainnet: solarflare, dustydunes, padswap, stellaswap
 ```

-## Is there a cost to it?
-It's "free" to use, except that you have a 1% fee taken at every transaction.

 ## I have an idea/issue to report!
 Open an issue in this repository.
 Issues are welcome if you put effort to it.